impredicative/gec/README.md

 * `gec umount <repo>`  # If files not changed

 ## Roadmap
+* Improve output of `status` and `ls` to show these three sizes: git, enc, all
+* Add convenience commands `tar` and `untar` to split and merge files and folders into 45 MB parts.
 * Add command `lock` to unmount all mounted repos.
 * Add commands `check.dec`, `check.enc`, and `check` to check file sizes, also during `commit`.
 * Consider adding `install` command to install latest release of gec.